-“I think the Kinsman guy is someone who values a life well-lived, who lives with intention, and is deliberate in everything that he’s doing,” she says.
+“I think the Kinsman guy is someone who values a life well-lived, who lives with intention and is deliberate in everything that he’s doing,” she says.
 “He’s really trying to craft a life and a lifestyle that suits him, and is for himself, and not for anyone else.

 “The stuff in this shop, the way that I see it, should be the tools that you’re using to build that lifestyle that you want.
 I think it’s easy to think about clothes in a materialistic sort of way, or superficial.
 But I don’t view them like that.
 I think we all have to wear them.
 We’re kind of crafting an identity of sorts with them.
-So put good, simple, functional stuff on your body.
+So, put good, simple, functional stuff on your body.
 You know what I mean?”

-Mostly, it’s the breath of fresh air we didn’t know we needed.
+It’s the breath of fresh air we didn’t know we needed.

-“I don’t really — this sounds ironic — I’m not really interested in fashion,” Powell adds.
-“I don’t consider any of this fashion.
+“I don’t really — this sounds ironic — I’m not really interested in fashion.
+I don’t consider any of this fashion.
 We’re all just people trying to get by and look OK while we’re doing it, right?”